-For athletes of high impact sports such as football, soccer, lacrosse, wrestling, cheerleading, bicycling, Dr. Keifer recommends getting a qEEG brainwave analysis before and after your season to monitor possible damage.
+For athletes of high impact sports such as football, soccer, lacrosse, wrestling, cheerleading, bicycling, Dr. Keifer recommends getting an electrophysiologic study (brainwave analysis) before and after your season to monitor possible damage.
 While abnormalities may not show immediately, especially in the case of repeat blows to the head, damage may develop over time so follow-up brain assessments are important.

-Using the QEEG to evaluate Sports Injury and Concussion (mTBI)
+Using Brainwave Analysis to evaluate Sports Injury and Concussion (mTBI)

-A qEEG is a functional, detailed analysis of brain activity known as “brainmapping.”
+Using functional brain study techniques, Dr. Keifer is able to see a more detailed analysis of brainwave activity in the various regions of your brain.
 This type of testing is important because pictures (CT, MRI) of the brain are normal greater than 90% of the time and are not currently effective at assessing functioning of the brain.
-Utilizing proprietary software and database, our unique approach to qEEG evaluation at our office allows us to get a deeper understanding of the way your brain is functioning, optimally or not, and correlate this data with symptoms you are experiencing.
+Our unique approach to brainwave evaluation allows us to get a deeper understanding of the way your brain is functioning, optimally or not, and correlate this data with symptoms you are experiencing.
 Understanding the extent and location of the brain injury objectively at the time of brain injury or while establishing a baseline will allow you to track changes over time (both positive and negative) and adjust treatment accordingly.

-Our qEEG is done painlessly by wearing a special headset with sensors resting gently on your head.
-After scanning, specialized, proprietary software constructs a 'map' of your brain based on the pattern of brainwaves, which can be evaluated for patterns known to be associated with clinical conditions and symptoms.
+Our electrophysiologic brain study is done painlessly and in a relatively brief amount of time.
+After scanning, we construct a 'map' of your brain based on the pattern of brainwaves, which can be evaluated for patterns known to be associated with clinical conditions and symptoms.
 Even better comparison and understanding is possible when you have a pre-season, or pre-injury, evaluation on file as a baseline.

 Step 1 - Brainwave Analysis & Neuro-cognitive testing for baseline measurement

-Dr. Keifer uses quantitative EEG, also known as brainwave analysis, to understand your unique brain activity along with neurocognitive tests and proprietary software to further assess and correlate clinically how different areas of your brain function & communicate.
-The qEEG and testing are non-invasive, painless and can be completed typically in 30-60 minutes.
+Dr. Keifer uses brainwave analysis to understand your unique brain activity along with neurocognitive tests to further assess and correlate clinically how different areas of your brain function & communicate.
+The testing process is non-invasive, painless and can be completed typically in 30-60 minutes.

-Step 2 - In season/post-injury qEEG & Neuro-cognitive Testing
+Step 2 - In season/post-injury brainwave analysis & neuro-cognitive testing